garrying/arena-discord/README.md

 A Discord bot that automatically shares content from an Are.na user's feed to a Discord channel.

+## Prerequisites

+- Node.js 22.x or higher
+- An Are.na account
+- Discord server with admin permissions

 ## Setup

 1. Create your Discord application using the [Discord developer portal](https://discord.com/developers/applications)